-Pakenham, just south-west of Melbourne, could become the newest host to a racetrack in Australia if a new proposal gets off the ground.
+Pakenham, just south-east of Melbourne, could become the newest host to a racetrack in Australia if a new proposal gets off the ground.

 If given the ‘green light’ by the local council, the Cardinia Motor Recreation and Education Complex will join the growing list of racetracks being developed in Australia.

 With plans for a main racing circuit plus a skid pan, kart track, and even a clay shooting range for firearms, the complex would be able to host a variety of events.